 PROM is not a replacement for normal weight bearing or voluntary active movement.
 PROM should be instituted immediately after surgery, trauma or event that renders the limbs ineffective.
 PROM should be continued until the patient begins to walk normally.

-PROM is performed with your pet relaxed and laying on its side.
+PROM exercise is performed with your pet relaxed and laying on its side.
 The joint or joints are flexed or extended to the point that there is resistance without pain, and held for 10–30 seconds and returned to a normal position as if the pet were standing.
 These cycles are repeated for 10–15 complete cycles of flexion and extension.
 Caution should be taken not to overstretch the joint tissues.
 PROM with too much force may tear the structures supporting the joint.

 IVDD pets with neurologic disease need PROM to reduce muscle atrophy, and improve blood flow, more importantly are the neurologic signals that are sent from the paralyzed leg up to the spinal cord then to the area in the spinal cord where the compression or damage is.
-These damaged nerves will receive the movement signals generated by PROM causing them to secrete chemicals of healing, chemicals that attract and activate local stem cells to heal the spinal cord.
+These damaged nerves will receive the movement signals generated by PROM exercise for pets causing them to secrete chemicals of healing, chemicals that attract and activate local stem cells to heal the spinal cord.
 PROM and other therapy modalities that improve muscle, nerve, spinal cord communication enhance the likely of a successful outcome for your pet.